 You can apply to go on the housing register if you are over 16 years old and have left school.

 Acceptance on the housing register does not guarantee you would be housed immediately and it is unlikely you will be given a council flat.

 Instead it may be more suitable for us to refer you to a supported accommodation scheme.
 Living by yourself for the first time can be a bit hard if you’re having to cook, clean, do shopping, pay your bills and handle difficult neighbours and supported accommodation will give you the skills to deal with these things.

 It is often the best option to stay at home while you plan your move.

-If you are having problems at home contact us as soon as possible so we can advise you or arrange a mediator if that would help.
+If you are having problems at home, please complete the housing assistance referral form as soon as possible so we can advise you or arrange a mediator if that would help:

 A mediator is a sort of neutral referee who can help you and your parents sort out your problems.
 They don’t take sides, decide ‘who is right’, or tell you what to do.
 Instead, they’ll help you work things out for yourselves.
 Most family difficulties and disagreements can be sorted out, without the need for you to leave home.